MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/data-management-landing-zone.md

 In Azure this data lifecycle is handled by each relevant service containing persisted data.

-[Data Lake Lifecycle Management](data-lake-services.md#lifecycle-management) for Enterprise Scale Analytics and AI outlines additional considerations around the different layers in a Data Lake.
+[Lifecycle Management](data-lake-key-considerations.md#lifecycle-management) for Enterprise Scale Analytics and AI outlines additional considerations around the different layers in a Data Lake.

 ## Automation Interfaces (optional)